dargmuesli/jonas-thelemann_stack/README.md

     You can access the DJ website at [creal.jonas-thelemann.test](https://creal.jonas-thelemann.test/).

- - ### `creal-postgraphile`
+ - ### `creal_postgraphile`

-    You can access cReal's GraphQL API for the PostgreSQL database at [creal-postgraphile.jonas-thelemann.test](https://creal-postgraphile.jonas-thelemann.test/).
+    You can access cReal's GraphQL API for the PostgreSQL database at [creal_postgraphile.jonas-thelemann.test](https://creal_postgraphile.jonas-thelemann.test/).

  - ### `creal_strapi`

-    You can access the DJ website's CMS at [strapi.jonas-thelemann.test](https://strapi.jonas-thelemann.test/).
+    You can access the DJ website's CMS at [creal_strapi.jonas-thelemann.test](https://creal_strapi.jonas-thelemann.test/).

  - ### `hedgedoc`